gnosischain/documentation/docs/bridges/overview.md

 There is a growing ecosystem of [3rd-party Bridges](../user-guide/bridges.md) that build on top of native bridges, that provide users with fast liquidity and user experience.

-Gnosis' native bridges are first-class citizens the chain's architecture, as the chain's native gas stablecoin ([xDai](../about/tokens/xdai-token.md)) is minted and burned through the integration of the [native xDai bridge](./tokenbridge/xdai-bridge.md) with the consensus algorithm.
+Gnosis' native bridges are first-class citizens in the chain's architecture due to the [native xDai bridge's](./tokenbridge/xdai-bridge.md) integral role in minting and burning the native [xDai token](../about/tokens/xdai-token.md) used for gas.
 ## Conceptual Architecture

 Gnosis has three main types of bridges: